SajaniJoshi/MasterThesis/README.md

 ### Validation of Historical Data

-Using the DECODE methodology, we performed extensive validations on the outputs generated from the 2010 imagery.
+we performed extensive validations on the outputs generated from the 2010 imagery.
 The comparison with the 2022 data allowed us to measure the temporal shift in agricultural practices and land use change effectively.
 This validation process utilized metrics such as IoU, Boundary F1-score, Shape smilarity index, ensuring that our model predictions align accurately with historical changes observed in the satellite images.

 ## Getting Started